-Potential impacts associated with these hazards may include:
+Potential impacts associated with these hazards include:

-- Water stress may lead to potential business interruption for assets such as CCGT gas assets or data centres that use water as part of their processes. - Water stress may lead to higher costs for water-based cleaning processes, such for cleaning solar PV panels, and reduced production capacity, which may impact on revenues. - Water stress may also impact communities local to assets; if water resources are shared, business operations could place additional stress on people local to assets and their livelihood. - Assets facing higher average air temperature may be impacted by higher OpEx associated with cooling costs, particularly affecting commercial real estate, logistics, and district cooling.
+- Water stress may lead to potential business interruption for assets such as CCGT gas assets or data centres that rely on water as part of their processes.
+It could also result in higher costs for water-based cleaning processes, such as cleaning solar PV panels. - Water stress may also impact local communities; if water resources are shared, business operations could place additional stress on people local to assets both for their own needs but also their livelihoods. - Assets facing higher average air temperature may be impacted by higher OpEx associated with cooling costs, particularly affecting commercial real estate, logistics, and district cooling.
 Impacts associated with this hazard are expected to be less material than for water stress.

-The methodology looked at physical risks at a regional level (within a 25km radius of our assets' locations).
-Further analysis at the asset-level is needed to enrich these results so that potential impacts and required resilience can be quantified in financial terms.
-As noted in Section 4, we advise portfolio companies to mitigate material climate risks identified during due diligence or post-investment through implementing physical resilience measures.
+The methodology looked at physical risks at a regional level (within a 25km radius of the location of our assets).
+Further analysis at the asset level is needed to enrich these results so that potential impacts and required resilience can be quantified in financial terms.
+As noted in Section 4, we advise portfolio companies to mitigate material climate risks identified through implementing physical resilience measures.
 The output of the assessment will be used to complement these existing practices.
+Portfolio resilience actions are discussed further in Section 3.2.